usccolumbia/materialsatlas/docs/user-guide/elastic-moduli.md

 ### The Elastic Moduli Prediction method

 We developed two prediction models for elasticity prediction using the known materials with elastic information in the MaterialsProject database.
+The number of training samples for predicting each of the properties of this module is given below: <br>
+Bulk Mod - 13176 <br>
+Shear Mod - 13176 <br>
+Young's Mod - 12854 <br>
+Poisson Ratio - 12858

+The element range for these training datasets are given below: <br>
+Bulk Mod - 89 <br>
+Shear Mod - 89 <br>
+Young's Mod - 85 <br>
+Poisson Ratio - 85

 #### The composition based Elastic Moduli prediction model